Sexual abuse scandal in the Roman Catholic Diocese of San Diego: Actions by Diocese of San Diego

 The diocese in February 2007 filed for Chapter 11 Bankruptcy protection, hours before the first of 150 lawsuits was due to be heard in court.
 San Diego became the largest American diocese at that time to file for bankruptcy.
 The diocese in March 2007 released a list of 38 clerics with credible accusations of sexual abuse.
 In September 2007, the diocese agreed to pay $198.1 million to settle 144 claims of sexual abuse by clergy, the second-largest payment by a diocese.
 This settlement concluded four years of negotiations in state and federal courts.

 The diocese in October 2010 released 10,000 documents from the personnel files of priests with credible sexual abuse allegations, priests being sued and priests who were convicted.

 Notable cases

 Monsignor Rudolph Galindo

 In the early 1960s, Galindo was assigned as a pastor at Our Lady of Guadalupe Parish in Otay Mesa.
 Jose Castro, then a young boy attending the church, told his mother one day that Galindo was molesting him.
 His mother took him to see Galindo, who denied the abuse.
 The priest then continued to sexually abuse Castro.

 In early 2002, three men reported to the diocese that Galindo had abused them as children.
-There had all been altar boys at Our Lady.
+They had all been altar boys at Our Lady.
 When Bishop Robert Brom confronted Galindo, now retired, about the allegations, he admitted to them.
 In November 2002, the diocese paid a financial settlement to one of the three victims.
 In 2020, one or more new victims filed lawsuits against the diocese regarding abuse by Galindo.